Right to Life NSW holds that Surrogacy is inherently wrong because …

 - The Medical/ Scientific Fallout – The process of surrogacy also involves the process of In Vitro Fertilisation (IVF).
 IVF involves creating multiple embryos by using the intending mother’s eggs and a man’s sperm.
 But usually, only one or two of those newly created embryos is placed in the surrogate mother’s uterus.
 That leaves many more unused embryos.
 All too often these embryos are left to die, or be destroyed, or given to medical research.
 We believe life begins at conception, and against killing all these embryos who don’t get used.

 - The Societal Fallout – The focus at the start of any surrogacy agreement is the person or persons who want to have a baby.
 Not on the child who will be born.
 In this case, the baby is really treated as a “commodity” that will come out of a surrogacy agreement.
-At one point do we as society place the needs of adults over the need of a vulnerable child?
+At what point do we as society place the needs of adults over the need of a vulnerable child?

 - Whose right is it anyway to ‘have’ a child? – Most women and/or couples “want” to have children.
 But that doesn’t mean they have a “right” to have a child.
 We believe the rights of children are more important — namely the rights of children who may suffer psychologically because of their surrogate births, and the rights of the unused embryos who are the forgotten victims in surrogacy.